 Long before I knew about my EDS, POTS, and chronic fatigue diagnosis, I would ramp up my exercise regime in the new year, pushing through to reach that goal.
 Time and again it would inevitably end up in a massive fatigue and POTS flare-up.

 I would feel bad about myself, not being able to do what others could apparently so easily do.
-I doubt I am not alone in this pattern.
+I doubt I am alone in this pattern.

 The Impact of Going Slow – The Practice of Pacing